moamenelsawy/quatt/README.md

 **Nightly Workflow**: Runs every night at midnight.

 #### Github secret
-For the CI the access token is added as a Github secret.
+For the CI my access token is added as a Github secret.

 ### Possible next steps for such a project
 **Error Handling**: Improve error handling in the ApiClient class to handle and log API errors more gracefully.